BrandenGrace

 He developed his game at the Ernie Els & Fancourt Foundation.
 “They provide coaches, trainers, psychologists, all the necessary resources that helped me get to where I am today,” he told Golf Digest.

-In 2006 he won the South African Amateur Stroke Play Championship aged 17, keeping every round within par to finish 11-under, one shot ahead of nearest challenger Oliver Fisher.
+In 2006 he won the South African Amateur Stroke Play Championship at age 17, keeping every round within par to finish 11-under, one shot ahead of nearest challenger Oliver Fisher.

 Setting out as a professional